xtremepathak/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ```

 ### -AssemblyName
-Specifies the name of an assembly file (*.dll) in which the configuration type is defined.
+Specifies the name of an assembly file (<em>.dll) in which the configuration type is defined.
-You can specify the path of the .dll in this parameter or in the value of the *ApplicationBase* parameter.
+You can specify the path of the .dll in this parameter or in the value of the *ApplicationBase</em> parameter.

 This parameter is required when you specify the *ConfigurationTypeName* parameter.